Blog Home

 Search engines are pyramids of links

-Google SERPs have changed a lot since 1998.
+Google search engine results pages (SERPs) have changed dramatically since 1998.
 Organic results reigned supreme until PPC ads took precedence at the top of the page.
-Then SERP features appeared in the mid-2010s and pushed organic results even further down.
+Then SERP features appeared in the mid-2010s, pushing organic results further down.

-Google’s algorithm prioritises the most relevant pages first with 10 per SERP.
+Google’s algorithm prioritises the most relevant pages, with 10 per SERP.
 That leaves 90 links propping up the first page in the top 100.
-In some ways, it’s like a pyramid of links with a larger percentage of “less relevant” links at the bottom and a small percentage of the most relevant at the top.
+In some ways, it’s like a pyramid of links.
+There is a larger percentage of “less relevant” links at the bottom and a small percentage of the most relevant ones at the top.

 Helping the smaller sites

-Everyone jostles for that #1 spot (or Position Zero if it’s available) but there are hundreds of other links beneath.
-The Web as an entity doesn’t discriminate on the content – search engines like Google and Bing do.
-So should we be ignoring those 90+ links or giving them a chance?
+Everyone jostles for that #1 spot (or Position Zero if available), but hundreds of other links are below.
+The Web doesn’t discriminate on the content – search engines like Google and Bing do.
+So, should we ignore those 90+ links or give them a chance?

-Perhaps it’s idealistic to think we can fight search engine hierarchies by going against the top 10 links but it’d make for a more accessible Web.
-We don’t know for sure whether Google takes CTRs into account for ranking but if nothing else, it gives value to the people spending hours writing content who don’t see the clicks they deserve.
+Perhaps it’s idealistic to think we can fight search engine hierarchies by going against the top 10 links, but it’d make for a more accessible Web.
+We don’t know for sure whether Google takes CTRs into account for ranking.
+If nothing else, it gives value to the people spending hours writing content who don’t see the clicks they deserve.

 Answering questions to combat fake news and clickbait

 A lot of long-tail keywords are questions because users need answers.
-That was the Web and search engines were designed for.
-In an age of fake news and clickbait headlines, everyone writing web content has a duty to answer those questions clearly and informatively.
+That was what the Web and search engines were designed for.
+In an age of fake news and clickbait, everyone writing web content has a duty to answer those questions clearly and informatively.

 That goes for headlines as well.
 We’ve all seen headlines like: